yared-Habtamu/Chess_GameOOP/README.md

 # Chess_GameOOP
-A chess game which emphasizes the concept of object-oriented programming.
+A chess game which emphasizes the concept of object-oriented programming.m